 - Debt Consolidation - Paying off other borrowing to reduce interest payments

-Personal loans aren’t available without a credit check, but there is a way to find out if you’re likely to be accepted for a loan without affecting your credit score.
+Personal loans aren’t available without a credit check, but there's a way to find out if you’re likely to be accepted for a loan without affecting your credit score.

 If you use an eligibility checker before applying, this will run a soft credit search to give you an initial decision on whether you can apply.
-This isn’t a guarantee your application will be accepted, but if you’re turned down at this stage it means you definitely shouldn't apply.
+This isn’t a guarantee your application will be accepted, but if you’re turned down at this stage it means you can't apply.

 Although this soft search will be recorded on your credit file, it won’t be visible to companies and so won’t have an impact on your credit score.
 If you carry on with the application, your lender will run a full credit search and this will affect your credit score.